Cafés and Espresso Culture in Quebec: Addresses, Trends, and Rituals

 The foundation of everything, the absolute requirement

-A good espresso is made in a matter of seconds, a degree Celsius difference, a few grams of grind.
+A good espresso is decided within a few seconds, a degree Celsius difference, a few grams of grind.
 It is this pilot-like precision that distinguishes an average coffee from a memorable one.

 Coffee dose: 18 to 21g.
 Extraction: 25 to 32 seconds.
 Water temperature: 90 to 93°C. Pressure: 9 bars.
 Yield: 36 to 42g of liquid in the cup.
-These figures are not dogmas but benchmarks.
-The barista adjusts, tastes, corrects, refines, like a mechanic tuning a suspension before a Grand Prix.
+These figures are not dogmas but guidelines.
+The barista adjusts, tastes, corrects, refines, like a mechanic tuning the suspension before a grand prix.
 It is this invisible work that makes the difference in every cup.

 Dose18 to 21g